faiyaz92/gold_smith_shop_billing/README.md

 ## 📞 Support

-For support, email support@luxeperfumes.com or join our Discord community.
+For support, email support@goldsmith.com or join our Discord community.

 ## 🙏 Acknowledgments

-- **Design Inspiration**: Luxury perfume brands and modern e-commerce trends
+- **Design Inspiration**: Luxury jewelry brands and modern e-commerce trends
 - **Icons**: Lucide React for consistent iconography
-- **Illustrations**: Custom SVG illustrations for perfume bottles
+- **Illustrations**: Custom SVG illustrations for jewelry pieces
 - **Framework**: Next.js team for the amazing framework

 ---

-**Made with ❤️ for perfume lovers worldwide**
+**Made with ❤️ for jewelry lovers worldwide**

 ---